arvindr9/Neural-Network/README-SETUP.md

 ####Please refer to README-INFO.md for information about program and methodology

 ####Mac

-* Python is installed by default
+* Python 2.7 is needed, and is installed by default
 * Tensorflow is required.
 Installation instructions can be found at https://www.tensorflow.org/get_started/os_setup
 * Numpy is also required.
 Installation instructions can be found at https://docs.scipy.org/doc/numpy-1.10.1/user/install.html

 ####Windows
 * Warning: Installation is more complicated for Windows than it is for Mac
-* Python is not normally installed by default.
+* Python 2.7 is needed, but is not normally installed by default.
 Installation instructions can be found at https://www.python.org/downloads/windows/
 * Tensorflow is required.
 Installation instructions can be found at https://www.tensorflow.org/get_started/os_setup
 * Numpy is also required.
 Installation instructions can be found at https://docs.scipy.org/doc/numpy-1.10.1/user/install.html